Quantum Closeness Testing: A Streaming Algorithm and Applications: Prior work on property testing

+A multipartite pure state $\ket{\psi}\in(\C^{d})^{\otimes m}$ is called a product state if it can be written as $\ket{\psi}=\otimes_{j=1}^m\ket{\psi_j}$ for some $\ket{\psi_j}\in\C^d$.
+This type of pure state is called entangled if it is not a product.
+Entanglement is a ubiquitous phenomenon in quantum information theory.
+Pure entanglement testing was first discussed by Mintert $et.al$ \cite{PhysRevLett.95.260502}.
+Harrow and Montanaro \cite{Harrow:2013:TPS:2432622.2432625} subsequently proved that $O(\frac{1}{\epsilon^2})$ copies are sufficient.
 A mixed state $\rho\in\mathcal{D}((\C^{d})^{\otimes m})$ is called entangled if it can not be written as a convex combination of the density matrices of product states.
-The problem of entanglement testing for general mixed state is barely touched, even the simplest case of independence, testing tensor product of general mixed state.
+That said, the problem of entanglement testing for the general mixed state has barely been touched, even in the simplest case of independence testing the tensor product of a general mixed state.